shakhor-shual/walkman-gitops-example/README.md

-### walkman-gitops-example
+# walkman-gitops-example
 This is just a test example of how the Walkman works.
-The repository contains one IaC “album” (i.e., a set of actions for deploying and configuring a specific cloud infrastructure), consisting of stages of deployment of individual elements and stages of their configuration.
-The deployment tool is Terraform, an Ansible configuration tool.
-Connecting individual stages to each other (that is, passing parameters between them) is done using configuration scripts with Shell-like syntax.
-These files have a reserved *.csh extension, which is convenient for comfortable working with them in ordinary text editors (for example, VS Code, nano, etc.).
-Because it provides syntax highlighting, auto-formatting, etc. using standard Shell tools/components/plugins of these editors.
-This album contains configuration scripts in 3 options/environments:
+This project contains deployment scripts in 3 options/environments:
 (dev/test/prod; however, the names of the scripts and their number in the album can be anything).
 This example is designed to demonstrate the methodology for working with Walkman in Gitops style

 ### Description of the syntax of Walkman deployment scripts

-- Deployment scripts must have the reserved extension *.sch
+Deployment script connecting individual stages of project to each other (that is, passing parameters between them) in Shell-like syntax and style.
+They have a reserved *.csh extension, which is convenient for comfortable working with them in text editors (like VS Code, nano, etc.) with syntax highlighting, auto-formatting, etc.

 - The first line of the script should be a shebang like:
 #!/usr/local/bin/cw4d